nerdijoe/nerdijoe.github.io/index.md

 ![Rudy Wahjudi](/assets/images/rudy.jpeg){:.round_pic}

 Hi!
-My name is Rudy Wahjudi.
-I'm a software developer from Indonesia.
+My name is Rudy.
 I code in Node.js, Javascript, Python, Ruby, Java, and C++.
-Some of the frameworks that I have worked on: React.js, React Native, Vue.js, Flask, Spring, Spring Boot and some Machine Learning libraries (Scikit Learn, Pandas).
+Some of the frameworks that I have worked on: React.js, React Native, Vue.js, Flask, Spring, Spring Boot, Ruby on Rails and some machine learning libraries.

 I like american football 🏈, basketball 🏀 and ultimate frisbee 💿.

 ## My Projects
+* [YouSurv](https://github.com/nerdijoe/YouSurv), A survey web application built in React and Spring Boot.
 * [PhishLens](https://github.com/nerdijoe/Phish-Lens), A chrome extension with machine learning to detect phishing sites and notify user in real time.
 * [Kayak Search Engine](https://github.com/nerdijoe/kayak), A travel search engine for finding and booking flights, hotels, and rental cars.
 * [React Storage](https://github.com/nerdijoe/spring_dropbox), A personal cloud storage service.